clydemcqueen/orca2/orca_driver/README.md

 ## Software Installation

+Below I've outlined rough instructions to install the required software on the UP board.
-Below I've outlined rough instructions... you'll need to dive into the system-specific instructions for details.
+You'll need to dive into the system-specific instructions for details.

 ### Install Ubuntu 18.04.4 LTS Server

 Install Ubuntu 18.04.4 LTS Server.

+### Install Chrony

+Since the logic is split across 2 machines, the clocks need to be synchronized.
+I've had good luck with [https://chrony.tuxfamily.org/doc/3.5/installation.html](Chrony).
+Have the UP board use the desktop as a reference.

 ### Install ffmpeg